Cycle Trails in Whakatane You Can’t Miss!

 For a bike trail right in the heart of Whakatane, the Warren Cole Cycleway is your answer!
 This very easy cycle trail is a breeze to ride with lots to see along the way.
 Ride alongside the river passing sculptures, the Whakatane wharves, and salt marshes where you’re likely to see lots of birds.
-The ride is 4.5km between Whakatane River Bridge and the Whakatane Heads.
+The ride is 4.5km (3 miles) between Whakatane River Bridge and the Whakatane Heads.
 Be aware that this cycleway is shared with walkers.

 Location: Access is via multiple points between Landing Road and Whakatane Heads.